gutibran/gutibran.com/content/_index.md

 layout: "index-single"
 ---

 Hello, world.
 My name is Brandon Gutierrez.
-I enjoy working with computers and using them.
+I enjoy working with computers and using computers.
 I am employed at Nvidia as a System Software Engineer and am studying Electrical Engineering & Applied Mathematics at Texas State University in San Marcos, Texas.
-If you would like to contact me, you can find me on most mainstream social networks such as LinkedIn, Twitter, GitHub, Instagram, and Youtube, TikTok, etc. under the handle "gutibran" or some slight variant of 'gutibran.'
+If you would like to contact me, you can find me on most mainstream social networks such as LinkedIn, Twitter, GitHub, Instagram, and Youtube, TikTok, etc. under the handle "gutibran" or some slight variant of "gutibran" to send me a message.
 Links are provided down below for your convenience.
 Alternatively, you can contact me via email by sending your message to bran@gutibran.com.
-You can view my current resume [here](resume-link).
-Lastly, I share my notes and thoughts [here](notes-link) if you are interested in reading them.
-I typically write about things I am learning and building across the realms of computer science, mathematics, software engineering, software development, IT, etc.
+You can view my current resume [here](/documents/brandon-gutierrez-resume.pdf).
+Lastly, I share my notes and thoughts [here](/notes) if you are interested in reading them.
+I write about things I am learning and building across the realms of computer science, mathematics, software engineering, software development, IT, etc.

 {{< rawhtml >}}
 <ul>